Lasse Schöne: Heerenveen

 On 11 February 2021, it was announced that Schöne had signed with Heerenveen on a six-month contract, returning to the club where he played between 2002 and 2006.
 Schöne had hoped for a return to the Denmark national team to compete in UEFA Euro 2020, but ultimately, he did not receive a call-up.

 He made his return debut for the club on 14 February 2021, scoring Heerenveen's only goal in a 3–1 away loss to AZ.
 In fourteen total appearances for the club, he scored the one goal as the club finished in a disappointing twelfth place in the league table.

 Return to NEC

 On 9 June 2021, it was announced that Schöne had returned to recently promoted NEC, signing a two-year contract, until the summer of 2023.
 He made his return debut for NEC on 14 August, starting in a 5–0 opening matchday loss to his fellow former club, Ajax.
 His first goal back came on 23 January 2022, opening the score in a 4–1 home loss to Feyenoord.

 On 15 December 2023, Schöne made his 433rd Eredivisie appearance, making him the highest-appearing non-Dutchman in the league's history.

-On 22 May 2025, Schöne announced his retirement from professional football.
+On 22 May 2025, Schöne announced his retirement from professional football, ending his career spanning two decades.